-- April 2016: Conducted a facility readiness review • and began laser system commissioning. - May 2016: Authorization received to begin beam commissioning. - June 2016: First diffraction pattern observed, as . shown in Figure 3.
+- March 2016: The RF system was commissioned and conditioned to full power.
+The control system was also commissioned. - April 2016: Conducted a facility readiness review and began laser system commissioning. - May 2016: Authorization received to begin beam commissioning. - June 2016: First diffraction pattern observed, - February 2017: Operational beam parameters was achieved for routine diffraction measurements as shown on Figure 3. - March 2017: Electron beam was synchronized with pump laser Figure 4.